 - Taping to alleviate stress by inhibiting movement

 The first step to successfully tailor a treatment plan is to address your personal risk factors that may cause and exacerbate your plantar fasciitis.
 Plantar fasciitis may be attributed to anatomical issues like overpronation or excessive tibial or femoral anteversion.
-In athletes, the most common cause is simply the overuse of the ligament through the increased weight-bearing activity from running that causes the trauma beyond our body’s capacity to heal from the degeneration of repetitive movements.
+In athletes, the most common cause is simply the overuse of the ligament through the increased weight-bearing activity from running, which causes trauma beyond our body’s capacity to heal from the degeneration of repetitive movements.

 If you’re just beginning to experience symptoms, plantar fasciitis can be fixed more quickly.
 The shorter the period between the onset of initial pain and when you seek treatment makes a difference in the healing process.
 Left untreated, the condition can become not only debilitating for a runner but oftentimes demoralizing too.
-As one of the most common injuries afflicting about a third of runners, seeing a physiotherapist who understands sports injuries and works with athletes is key to getting you back into your run faster.
+As one of the most common injuries afflicting about a third of runners, seeing a physiotherapist who treats musculoskeletal sports injuries with shockwave physiotherapy each day is an important consideration when selecting a healthcare practitioner to get you back on your feet faster.